nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 ```

-## Changing the Mappings and Settings of Indexes
+## Changing Mappings and Settings of Indexes

-### Updating the Repository Index Configuration
+### Updating Repository Index Configuration

 Nuxeo comes with a default mapping that sets the locale for full-text and declares some fields as being date or numeric.